Satellite research partnership at the forefront of Australian space research

-Space mission ‘Buccaneer’ is a partnership between Defence Science and Technology Group (DST) and the University of NSW that will conduct calibration activities for the Jindalee Operational Radar Network (JORN) as well as undertake outer atmosphere characterisation experiments.
+Space mission ‘Buccaneer’ is a partnership between Defence Science and Technology (DST) and the University of NSW that will conduct calibration activities for the Jindalee Operational Radar Network (JORN) as well as undertake outer atmosphere characterisation experiments.

 The 2016 Defence White Paper highlights the importance of space-based systems for information gathering, communications, navigation, and surveillance for all ADF and coalition operations.